Export Controls Handbook

 - where multiple parties are involved in the transaction, provide details regarding contractual obligations.
 The role of the consignee should be specified; and

-The Applicant may also provide a cover letter to include other relevant information in order for the Export Controls Division to fully understand and assess the transaction and the proposed export.
-Such information may alternatively be provided in a separate cover letter attached to the completed export permit application.
+Where the above listed information is provided in the “Applicant/Exporter Comment”, a separate cover letter need not be submitted.
+In complicated transactions, the Applicant may provide a cover letter clearly detailing the relevant information in order for the Export Controls Division to fully understand and assess the transaction and the proposed export.

 E.3.6 EXCOL Field: Export type

-Indicate the type of export, whether permanent (the goods will be exported and are not intended to return to Canada) or temporary (the goods will be exported and are intended to return to Canada after a period of time).
+Indicate the type of export, whether permanent (the items will be exported and are not intended to return to Canada) or temporary (the items will be exported and are intended to return to Canada after a period of time).

 E.3.6.1.
 Permits for Temporary Exports

 Permits for temporary exports are common for controlled items exported for trade shows, exhibitions, demonstrations, provision of services, repair by the original manufacturer, and other activities after which the items will be returned to Canada.
-Exporters must apply for an export permit in the normal manner and must note in the body of the application that they are asking for a permit for a temporary export.
+Exporters must apply for an export permit in the normal manner and must note in the body of the application that they are asking for a permit for a temporary export (including the required validity date for the permit).
 In granting an export permit for a temporary export, the Export Controls Division may place certain conditions on the export.
 These conditions may include:

 - adhering to the expiry date of the export permit (normally 12 months);